Quick Links Within Human Subjects in Research FAQ

 Q: What is the difference between exempt, expedited, and full board review?

-Expedited research, by definition, must pose no more than minimal risk to the subject, and there are a few more data collection procedures permitted.
-Expedited review is completed by an IRB member, and all federal criteria for approval must be met.
+Expedited research, by definition, must pose no more than minimal risk to the subject and must fit in one of nine defined categories of data collection.
+Expedited review is completed by one IRB member.

-Full Board Review is conducted by the convened IRB for any research presenting more than minimal risk to subjects, or any research using data collection techniques not expressly authorized under exempt or expedited review.
+Full Board Review is conducted by the convened IRB for any research presenting more than minimal risk to subject or any research using data collection techniques not explicitly authorized under exempt or expedited review.
 Please allow additional processing time for board review.

 A. In order for an activity to be considered research with human subjects, it must meet the definition of research, as well as the criteria for research with human subjects.